Twin Towers Correctional Facility: Cultural references

-It has also been used as a filming location for the movies Blast and Mean Guns, both directed by Albert Pyun.
+The facility has been used as a filming location for the movies Blast and Mean Guns, both directed by Albert Pyun.
 It also features in Michael Connelly's book The Law of Innocence.

+It is mentioned many times in the cop show The Rookie and S.W.A.T.
+(2017 TV series) as a location of where many criminals go.